 Mitochondrial Disease is a complex disease and therefore difficult to explain in words alone.

-The Lily Foundation have created a bespoke educational animation to explain how vital Mitochondria are to sustain life, and also what happens when they go wrong.
+We have created a bespoke educational animation to explain how vital mitochondria are to sustain life, and also what happens when they go wrong.

 Please share this video to educate and raise awareness of Mitochondrial Disease.

 What Are Mitochondria?